TerezaA1/EMS-documentation/content/commissioning.rst

 Forecast services
 ~~~~~~~~~~~~~~~~~

-Here the user has option to choose from availabe forecasting services, which prediction will be used in microgrid control.
+Here the user has the option to choose from available forecasting services, which prediction will be used in microgrid control.

 .. image:: /images/ver02/forecast_services.PNG
    :align: center